timadair/quiz-time/README.md

 ## How to Deploy
 No need.
 It's hosted in a Hugging Face (HF) Space at the URL I included in my e-mail.

+(Unfortunately, the time limits for visitors don't work like I assumed they would, so you'll likely only get a few tries before you hit your daily limit.
+I can demo it in-person if the LLM doesn't produce a usable quiz in the time you have and if you still want to invite me for the next round.)

 ## Architecture and AI Tool choices

 ### Gradio UI w/ gpt-oss-20B and no workflow framework